-- The Wood Composite Collection flooring is designed for floating installations only.
-Never fasten or adhere the planks to a subfloor. - 2) If your Wood Composite Collection Flooring does not have an integrated pad on the back of each plank, start by covering the subfloor with an underlayment pad, up to 3mm thick, approved for use with Wood Composite Collection.
+- The Laminate Collection flooring is designed for floating installations only.
+Never fasten or adhere the planks to a subfloor. - If your Laminate Collection Flooring does not have an integrated pad on the back of each plank, start by covering the subfloor with an underlayment pad, up to 3mm thick, approved for use with laminate flooring.
 Unroll and lay underlayment parallel with the direction the long edge of the flooring plank will be laid.
 Make sure that the proper side of the underlayment pad is facing the subfloor (this is designated by the underlayment manufacturer).
-Seal the rows of underlayment to each other per the underlayment instructions or by using a waterproof underlayment seam tape along the entire edge. - 3) An approved floating floor glue can be used between the tongue and groove provided it does not squeeze out and reach the subfloor.

-Use of this type of glue will prevent the flooring from being disassembled without damage. - 4) It is easiest to work left to right and start along a wall or longest run for your first row. - 5) Cut planks should only be installed at the edges of the floor and not in the middle of the floor.
-Planks in the middle of the floor should have intact locking mechanisms on all 4 sides. - 6) Cut planks by first marking the plank.
+Seal the rows of underlayment to each other per the underlayment instructions or by using a waterproof underlayment seam tape along the entire edge. - An approved floating floor glue can be used between the tongue and groove provided it does not squeeze out and reach the subfloor.
+Use of this type of glue should be sparingly and will prevent the flooring from being disassembled without damage. - Always work left to right and start along a wall or longest run for your first row. - Planks should not be cut shorter than 1.5x the manufactured width. - Cut planks by first marking the plank.
 Then cut using a jigsaw, circular saw, miter saw, or guillotine-type floor cutter.
 Refer to tool manufacturer's instructions for proper use and blade choice.

-Install REALock Wood Composite Flooring
+How to Install REALock Laminate Flooring

-Installing a wood composite floor with a REALock Angle-Tap locking system is simple but may be different than other systems.
+Installing a laminate floor with a REALock Angle-Tap locking system is simple but may be different than other systems.
 Watch our 6-minute video showing how to install this floor.